 We were at the back to begin with.

 If you only have time to do one of the Disney Parks ?
-I wrote a post here that will easily help you decide.
+I wrote an article here that will easily help you decide.

 I have written about our stay at the Toy Story Hotel in Tokyo here.